SezanMert/SezanMert.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hey!
+I'm Sezan! "
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Hey!
-I'm Sezan!

 Welcome to my webpage.
 I am a person who is interested in how the brain works in general, and to seek answers to my endless questions, I am pursuing a master's degree in Neuroscience.
 And I plan to keep looking for these answers further with a PhD!